Self-gravitating razor-thin disks around black holes via multi-hole seeds: Discussion

-The stability analysis of the disk presented here takes into account only the linear stability of the corresponding circular geodesics, since we interpret these disks as being composed of counterrotating dust \cite{lemosLetelier1994PRD}.
-The disks are vertically \cite{vieiraRamoscaroSaa2016PRD} and radially \cite{letelier2003PRD} stable according to this approximation.
-However, the disk fluid elements may not follow geodesics, since the disk has azimuthal pressure; this pressure must be taken into account in the stability analysis of the fluid \cite{freitasSaa2017PRD}.
-A complete treatment would involve the linearised conservation laws for small perturbations to the disk fluid quantities (density and pressure) such as in \cite{ujevicLetelier2004PRD, ujevicLetelier2007GRG, ujevicLetelier2007MNRAS}.
+The stability analysis of the disc presented here takes into account only the linear stability of the corresponding circular geodesics, once we interpret these discs as being composed of counterrotating particles \cite{lemosLetelier1994PRD, gonzalezEspitia2003PRD}.
+The discs are vertically \cite{vieiraRamoscaroSaa2016PRD} and radially \cite{letelier2003PRD} stable according to this approximation.
+However, the disc fluid elements may not follow geodesics, since the disc has azimuthal pressure; this pressure must be taken into account in the stability analysis of the fluid \cite{freitasSaa2017PRD}.
+A complete treatment would involve the linearised conservation laws for small perturbations to the disc fluid quantities (density and pressure) such as in \cite{ujevicLetelier2004PRD, ujevicLetelier2007GRG, ujevicLetelier2007MNRAS}.
 This kind of analysis is beyond the scope of the present work.

-We also obtained extremally charged dust disks around extremal R-N BHs as another application of the method.
-We may then extend our results to (neutral or charged) disks around R-N BHs with arbitrary charge-to-mass ratio, following for instance the seed solution of \cite{azumaKoikawa1994PThPh}.
-Another possibility is to construct stationary disks around Kerr BHs via the multihole DCR method presented here, for instance from the double-Kerr solution \cite{kramerNegembauer1980PLA}.
+We also obtained extremally charged dust discs around extremal R-N BHs as another application of the method.
+We may then extend our results to (neutral or charged) discs around R-N BHs with arbitrary charge-to-mass ratio, following for instance the seed solution of \cite{azumaKoikawa1994PThPh}.
+Another possibility is to construct stationary discs around Kerr BHs via the multi-hole DCR method presented here, for instance from the double-Kerr solution \cite{kramerNegembauer1980PLA, letelierOliveira1998PLA}.
 These issues are left for future work.